aderumier/emulationstation_gamemanager/README.md

 - Processes all images in the selected media field
 - Resizes images to dimensions configured in Media Fields Configuration
 - Maintains aspect ratio during resizing
-- Uses ImageMagick for high-quality image processing
+- Uses ImageMagick for fast and high-quality image processing
 - Updates files in place (original files are replaced)

 **Requirements**:
-- Media field must have width/height configured in **Configuration → Scraper Configuration → Media Fields**
+- Media field must have width/height configured in **Configuration → Application Configuration → Media Fields**
 - Only applies to image fields (not videos)
 - Requires ImageMagick to be installed